firebolt-db/godocs/docs/sql_reference/commands/queries/cancel.md

 ## Notes
 * The query_id is typically obtained from the `information_schema.running_queries` view.
-* Cancelling a query may result in the termination of the associated query process, releasing resources and stopping further execution.
+* Cancelling a query results in the termination of the associated query process, releasing resources and stopping further execution.
 * This statement is designed for administrative use and may require appropriate privileges to execute.
 However, all users can cancel their own queries by default.

 ## Example Use Case